-The following information is provided for project planning and any questions should be directed at the applicable government agency.
+The following information is provided for preparation of the environmental assessment report and project planning and any questions should be directed at the applicable government agency.

 Regulatory Requirements

 Meeting the requirements of the federal Fisheries Act is mandatory.
 Subsection 36(3) of the Act specifies that unless authorized by federal regulation, no person shall deposit or permit the deposit of deleterious substances of any type in water frequented by fish, or in any place under any conditions where the deleterious substance, or any other deleterious substance that results from the deposit of the deleterious substance, may enter any such water.